VishwaGuru17/20-day-Javascript/README.md

 Day 17 - Given a string, reverse each word in the sentence

 Day 18 - Given two strings, return true if they are anagrams of one another

+Day 19 - Make a Circle with OOP